huang-feiyu/CSAPP-lab/labs/LinkLab/README.md

 changes the destination file. `enforce` function will modify the in-memory copy of the ELF file.
 Through the magic of mmap, those in-memory changes will be reflected in the destination file.

+### Take small steps

+Start out by printing the symbol index for every function that is provided by the shared library.

+Then, print the name instead of the symbol index.

+Then, print the address where each function's implementation is found.

+According to the [Slide](https://my.eng.utah.edu/~cs4400/elf.pdf), it is fairly easy to do.